 The best way to experience the jungle-shrouded valleys and towering views of the amphitheatre is from the bottom – on this Tugela Gorge hike.

-This hike winds up the Tugela River drops into a stunning narrow gorge before exiting out the other side.
-From here, dramatic views of both the gigantic cliff face and the Tugela falls are worth all the effort it takes to get there.
+This hike winds up the Tugela River and drops into a stunning narrow gorge before exiting out the other side.
+From here, dramatic views of both the gigantic cliff face and the Tugela Falls are worth all the effort it takes to get there.

-It’s a 14 kilometres round trip to reach an excellent viewpoint in the centre of the gorge on a relatively easy path.
+It’s a 14-kilometre round trip to reach an excellent viewpoint in the centre of the gorge on a relatively easy path.

-All in all it’s an excellent day out that can be adjusted to all levels of fitness.
+All in all, it’s an excellent day out that can be adjusted to fit all levels of fitness.

 Here’s what you need to know.